Sum of Measures 1—5 (Total Package)

 |05A - Health support||WST7,877,251||USD2,922,460||

 No amount/estimate: (i) April 2020, The package includes expenditure to cover immediate medical response (See Measure 5: Government support to income/revenue).
 The government has been stepping up its efforts to increase the level of preparedness and prevention.
 Temporary quarantine facilities have been established in key areas; (ii) 30 June 2020, The health sector continues to be a priority sector for the government in light of the COVID-19 pandemic.
-The package finances construction and upgrade of rural hospitals; (iii) No amount/estimate: 31 March 2021, The government has released information and guidelines on the implementation of the COVID-19 vaccine; (iv) No amount/estimate: 6 April 2021, Sanitary gates have been installed at the Faleolo International Airport; (v) As of 28 June 2021, 41.5% of the total eligible population have received at least one dose of COVID-19 vaccine; (vi) As of 7 July 2021, Australia has AUD4.7 million to assist Samoa’s COVID-19 vaccination campaign through the regional Vaccine Access and Health Security Initiative; (vii) 14 July 2021, The government has continued its roll out of the AstraZeneca vaccine this week after it was temporarily on hold for a week.
+The package finances construction and upgrade of rural hospitals; (iii) 31 March 2021, The government has released information and guidelines on the implementation of the COVID-19 vaccine; (iv) 6 April 2021, Sanitary gates have been installed at the Faleolo International Airport; (v) As of 28 June 2021, 41.5% of the total eligible population have received at least one dose of COVID-19 vaccine; (vi) As of 7 July 2021, Australia has AUD4.7 million to assist Samoa’s COVID-19 vaccination campaign through the regional Vaccine Access and Health Security Initiative; No amount/estimate: (vii) 14 July 2021, The government has continued its roll out of the AstraZeneca vaccine this week after it was temporarily on hold for a week.
 The current vaccinated population according to statistics from the Ministry of Health stand at 53,540 on first dose and 11,406 on second dose; (viii) 13 July 2021, Japan would provide a total of approximately 3 million doses of COVID-19 vaccines including approximately 100,000 doses of AstraZeneca vaccines to Samoa.
 They will be shipped between mid-July and mid-August 2021 through the COVAX Facility.
-23 August 2021, a total of 112,000 vaccines arrived from Japan; No amount/estimate: (ix) 2 September 2021, Samoa Travel Tracer was launched, a COVID-19 contact tracing platform to perform contact monitoring [update]; (x) 15 September 2021, 39.3% of the eligible population has been fully vaccinated while 80.6% has received a first dose of the COVID-19 vaccine [update]; (xi) 21 September 2021, The government together with its partners will undertake a “Mass Vaccination Campaign” on 23 and 24 September 2021 from 8am to 6pm throughout the whole country [update].
+23 August 2021, a total of 112,000 vaccines arrived from Japan; (ix) 2 September 2021, Samoa Travel Tracer was launched, a COVID-19 contact tracing platform to perform contact monitoring; (x) 15 September 2021, 39.3% of the eligible population has been fully vaccinated while 80.6% has received a first dose of the COVID-19 vaccine; (xi) 21 September 2021, The government together with its partners will undertake a “Mass Vaccination Campaign” on 23 and 24 September 2021 from 8am to 6pm throughout the whole country; (xii) 25 October 2021, start of the vaccination of children aged 12-17 years against COVID-19 [update].

 |05B - Income support|